jernejovc/arduinows/website/arduinows-php/api/README.md

 #ArduinoWS API

 ##Purpose
-This is an API for gathering data and putting data in the database.
+This is an API for gathering data and putting data in the database, and it also serves as a query tool for current and historical weather data.
 It has two parts, "public" API (`data`) and "private" API (`put`).

+**Note:**
-Returned data and responses are encoded using JSON.
+* Returned data and responses are encoded using JSON;
+* All calls to the API are issued through standard HTTP GET method.

 ##Components

 ###api/info.php